 Dr Tom Walker B.A.
-(Oxford), M.Phil (Dublin), D.Phil (Oxford)Ussher Assistant Professor in Irish Writing
+(Oxford), M.Phil (Dublin), D.Phil (Oxford)Associate Professor in Irish Writing; Co-ordinator of M.Phil Programmes

 Research and Teaching Interests

-I came to Trinity in 2011, after completing my doctorate and then working as a lecturer at the University of Oxford.
-My main research and teaching interests are focussed on twentieth-century Irish writing (especially poetry).
-I also have broader research interests in the relationship between literature and the other arts, the place of literature on the radio, and questions of literary allusion and collaboration.
+I came to Trinity in 2011.
+Previously I worked as a lecturer at the University of Oxford, where I also completed my doctorate.
+My research and teaching interests are mainly focused on late nineteenth and twentieth-century Irish writing, especially poetry.
+I also have interests through this period in the relationship between literature and the other arts, the cultural history of philosophical idealism, questions of allusion and collaboration, and the place of literature in periodicals and on the radio.

 Dr Tom Walker